Bachelor of Business (Financial Planning)/Bachelor of Business (Accountancy)

-RMIT’s double degree is the only one in Victoria that combines financial planning and accounting to develop your knowledge and capabilities to provide business, finance and wealth advice to individual
+Our double degree is the only one in Australia that combines financial planning and accounting to develop your abilities to provide business, finance and wealth advice to individuals and organisations.

 Your specialised studies in accounting, financial planning and wealth management will introduce you to the regulatory and global influences relevant to the financial services industry, and develop your understanding of accounting, financial planning, financial products, risk management and investment strategies that are essential to providing financial and accounting services to clients.
 In addition, you will have the option to undertake a six month internship to apply your technical knowledge and analytical skills.